Justin Turner Preview, Player Props: Red Sox vs. Rays

 Justin Turner At The Plate

-- He ranks 30th in batting average, 41st in on base percentage, and 56th in slugging among qualified batters in MLB play.
+- He ranks 33rd in batting average, 43rd in on base percentage, and 56th in slugging among qualified hitters in baseball.

-- In 44.0% of his games this year, Turner has had at least one RBI.
-He's picked up more than one in 17.0% and driven in three or more of his team's runs in five contests.
+- Turner has picked up an RBI in 44.4% of his games this year, with more than one RBI in 16.9% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.